 If you’re not convinced yet, consider the fact that Virgil is always correcting Dante’s speech.
 When approaching Ciacco, his sole encouragement to Dante is "your words must be appropriate."
 There’s also that odd moment when he stops Dante from talking to Ulysses just because he’s Greek.
 Then, in the very next canto, he orders Dante to talk to another guy because he’s Italian.
 Virgil’s not content with simply being a great orator, but is determined to turn Dante into one.

 Isn’t it interesting that in a Christian text, the mentor figure is a pagan?
 Virgil’s revelation that he is one of the inhabitants of Hell, even if it is only Limbo, makes us pause for a second.
 Dante’s guide is a sinner?
 Well, as the text goes on, it becomes apparent that Virgil is far from perfect.
 He’s proud.
 He’s long-winded.
 And sometimes, he’s downright mean.
 But, unlike the sinners, Virgil’s faults don’t turn us against him.
-Instead, they endear him to us because his shortcomings are an indication that he’s only human.
+Instead, they endear him to us because his shortcomings are an indication that he’s only human (albeit deader than a doornail).
 Just like Dante.

 So why Virgil?
 Why a pagan?
 Why not some nice Christian poet?
 Milton?
 Not born yet.
 Ditto for Donne.
-OK, Dante could’ve probably found some Christian writer if he’d really wanted to, but that’s the key – he didn’t want to.
+Okay, Dante could’ve probably found some Christian writer if he’d really wanted to, but that’s the—he didn’t want to.
 He loves everything that Virgil represents: the Classics, larger-than-life themes, battles between good and evil, honor, glory, culture, and spirituality.

 In case you didn’t know, Virgil’s big theme in the Aeneid is piety or devotion to one’s god.
 Indeed Aeneas’ most famous epithet, or poetic nickname, is "pious Aeneas."
 Although Dante is stoutly Christian, his faith is informed by the Classical thinkers.
 His division of sin into three categories stems largely from Aristotle’s Ethics (which Dante quotes in Canto XI).
 He also takes a hint from Virgil’s vision of piety, extending his spirituality to include more than just honor paid to God, but also honor shown to one’s family and one’s nation.
 Just to drive home the point that Dante reveres the Classics, there are passages where Dante refers to the Christian God as "Jupiter" or "Jove," the pagan Roman name for the king of the gods.